Starting Your Studies at ÅAU

 • If you want to use the train, see the website of VR.

-• Bikes or biking is also a very popular and easy way to get around the city.
-Between spring and fall, when there is no snow, you can rent bikes from Föli called Föllärit.
-See how to rent the bikes here.
-You can also buy yourself your own bike.
+• You can also buy yourself your own bike.
 You can find affordable and used bikes either on Facebook Marketplace, Tori (which is an online marketplace) or in Turun Ekotori.
 Exchange students or international students who have finished their studies and are moving out might also sell their bikes (and other supplies they might have) on various Facebook groups and other platforms.

 • In the summer, or when there isn’t any snow, there are also possibilities of renting electronic scooters to communicate in the city.
-These brands include Voi, and Tier can be rented via their application.
+These brands include Voi, and Tier and they can be rented via their application.

 Grocery stores